tomlooman/tomlooman.github.io/_drafts/unreal-engine-5-7-performance-highlights.md

 ## Lumen

 Lumen Continues to move toward a single rendering path with HWRT (Hardware raytracing) at 60hz.
 Epic already deprecated the SWRT detail tracing in 5.6 and continues their efforts on the HWRT side.
+The good thing about this is a unified lighting solution that we can work against rather than having to pick one and hoping for the best or spending the extra time supporting both.
+Their continued performance improvements to Lumen Hardware Raytracing (HWRT) should allow higher quality and more stable lighting that no longer relies on any simplified Distance Field representations

 Enabled half res integration on High scalability (`r.Lumen.ScreenProbeGather.StochasticInterpolation 2`).
 - This can soften normals in indirect lighting, and make GI a bit more noisy.